Create your AI that knows when to say "I don't know." Try it on your data →

 Connecting SharePoint to your chatbot is ultimately a choice between keeping content fresh in real time and keeping your integration simple, stable, and governed.

-CustomGPT.ai streamlines this by giving you a native SharePoint drive with permissions, auto-sync, and indexing handled for you, so your bot always answers from the right documents without custom Graph plumbing.
+CustomGPT.ai streamlines this by giving you a native SharePoint drive with permissions, auto-sync, and indexing handled for you, so your bot answers from the SharePoint documents you selected without custom Graph plumbing.

-Open your agent, add the SharePoint integration, and test live queries against your libraries to see it in action.
+Open your agent, add the SharePoint integration, and test a SharePoint chatbot against your libraries to see it in action.